By Dr. Lisa D. Curcio, Breast Surgery, Northern Dutchess Hospital

 Remember, if you are at high risk of breast cancer that does not mean you will get it.
 However, it can be helpful to know your level of risk and find ways to reduce it.

 All women can reduce their risk of breast cancer — and other cancers and diseases — by:

 - Exercising regularly

 - Avoiding moderate-to-heavy alcohol consumption

 - Not smoking tobacco

 Related article: Nutrition to reduce breast cancer risk

 For women at high risk of breast cancer, seek care and reassurance from a breast specialist.
 We can guide you through a risk assessment and genetic counseling and testing to make decisions that fit your life.
 Learn more about Nuvance Health’s fellowship-trained breast specialists.

 In addition to following these strategies to reduce your risk of breast cancer, screening mammograms are another tool you can use to take control of your health.

-Knowledge is power.
-Determine your risk for breast cancer and then find ways to reduce it.
+The bottom line: Knowledge is power.
+Knowing your individual risk of breast cancer may help you make changes to reduce it.